Optimal cavity design for minimizing errors in cavity-QED-based atom-photon entangling gates with finite temporal duration: Abstract

 \section{Abstract}

 We investigate atom-photon entangling gates based on cavity quantum electrodynamics (QED) for a finite photon-pulse duration, where not only the photon loss but also the temporal mode-mismatch of the photon pulse becomes a severe source of error.
 We analytically derive relations between cavity parameters, including transmittance, length, and effective cross-sectional area of the cavity, that minimize both the photon loss probability and the error rate due to temporal mode-mismatch by taking it into account as state-dependent pulse delay.
 We also investigate the effects of pulse distortion using numerical simulations for the case of short pulse duration.
+We believe that these analyses are the first to suggest that a cavity has an optimal length for the atom-photon gate, providing a fundamental guideline for implementing quantum information processing.

-Atom-photon gates are key components for universal quantum computation~\cite{nielsen2000quantum} based on cavity quantum electrodynamics (cQED)~\cite{,reiserer2015cavity}, as these gates can be used to implement both atom-atom gates~\cite{xiao2004quantum,duan2005robust,PhysRevX.8.011018,daiss2021quantum} and photon-photon gates~\cite{duan2004scalable,hacker2016photon}, which are expected to enable the construction of scalable distributed quantum computation systems~\cite{reiserer2015cavity}.
-Recently, one of the entangling gates, a controlled phase flip (CPF) gate between atomic and photonic qubits in cQED systems, has been experimentally demonstrated~\cite{reiserer2014quantum,hacker2016photon,tiecke2014nanophotonic,PhysRevX.8.011018,daiss2021quantum}.
+Atom-photon gates are key components for universal quantum computation~\cite{nielsen2000quantum} based on cavity quantum electrodynamics (CQED)~\cite{reiserer2015cavity}, as these gates can be used to implement both atom-atom gates~\cite{xiao2004quantum,duan2005robust,PhysRevX.8.011018,daiss2021quantum} and photon-photon gates~\cite{duan2004scalable,hacker2016photon}, which are expected to enable the construction of scalable distributed quantum computation systems~\cite{reiserer2015cavity}.
+Recently, one of the entangling gates, a controlled phase flip (CPF) gate between atomic and photonic qubits in CQED systems, has been experimentally demonstrated~\cite{reiserer2014quantum,hacker2016photon,tiecke2014nanophotonic,PhysRevX.8.011018,daiss2021quantum}.

 Previous theoretical investigations for atom-photon CPF gates have shown that the error probabilities are characterized by the internal cooperativity parameter $C_{\rm{in}}$ in the limit where the input-photon pulse duration is infinite~\cite{goto2005quantum,goto2010condition,asaoka2021requirements}.
 Since $C_{\rm{in}}$ is proportional to $\mathcal{F}/\mathcal{A}$ in typical cavities, where $\mathcal{F}$ is the finesse and $\mathcal{A}$ is the mode area~\cite{reiserer2015cavity,rosenblum2016extraction,goto2019figure}, in the long pulse limit, high-finesse cavities with small mode areas are required to suppress errors~\cite{vahala2003optical,kavokin2017microcavities,chang2018colloquium}.
 On the other hand, we have previously shown that the error probabilities in the CPF gate cannot be characterized only by $C_{\rm{in}}$ when the photon pulse is of a finite duration~\cite{asaoka2021requirements}.
 This result suggests that the optimal cavity design should be reconsidered for finite pulse duration, which is required to achieve fast gate operation, and represents a more natural experimental description.